knative/ux/user-research/contributor-research/Key-Findings.md

 - ### **Balancing Responsibilities**
 	- Maintainers face the challenge of balancing their own work with the needs of contributors.
 The frequent need to switch contexts between different tasks and issues adds to their workload: *"One user facing some challenges while like using eventing or like Knative as a whole, and one contributor is trying to get their PR merged or reviewed.
 And that is, that's the main challenge, ton of context switch."*

+This section contains insights aligned with the third and sixth Key Questions of this research.

 ## Community Engagement and Interactions

 ![alt text](assets/community-engagement.png)